Philip Nitschke: Early career

-Conflict with Medical Board of Australia
+Suspension of medical licence

 In February 2014 Nitschke was approached after a workshop by Nigel Brayley, 45.
 Brayley was facing ongoing questions about the death of his wife, which police were treating as suspected murder.
 Two other female friends of his had also died, one of whom is still missing.
 Nitschke recounts that Brayley rebuffed suggestions to seek counselling and had already obtained the drug Nembutal.
 Brayley then committed suicide in May 2014.
 Although Nitschke was unaware of the investigation at the time, he now believes that Brayley, whom he described as a "serial killer", had made a rational decision to commit suicide rather than face long imprisonment.
 Nitschke stated that he does not believe he could have changed Brayley's mind, that Brayley was not his patient, that Brayley was not depressed and did not seek or want Nitschke's advice.
-The Medical Board of Australia (MBA) and Beyondblue said Nitschke had an obligation to refer the man to a psychologist or psychiatrist (a view dismissed by the NT Supreme Court in 2015).
+The Medical Board of Australia (MBA) and Beyondblue said Nitschke had an obligation to refer the man to a psychologist or psychiatrist.

 On 23 July 2014, as a consequence of the Brayley case, the MBA voted to use emergency powers to suspend his practitioner's licence immediately, on the grounds that he presented "a serious risk to public health and safety".
 Nitschke said he would appeal the suspension, which he claimed was politically motivated, and that the Board "made it clear that what they really object to is the way I think.
 It's ideas they object to — namely, my belief that people should have a right to suicide, is something they think is contrary to medical practice."
 The MBA later clarified that the suspension was an interim measure pending the outcome of an inquiry.
 Nitschke said the suspension will not affect his work for Exit International and that he had not practised medicine for years.

+Beyondblue's chairman Jeff Kennett, a supporter of euthanasia for the terminally ill, said Nitschke had damaged the cause of euthanasia for the terminally ill, and welcomed the decision to suspend Nitschke.
+Kennett said "We cannot allow the debate to start that it's alright for a 16-year-old, or a 45-year-old, simply because they're having an off day, to attempt to take their own life.
+It is not acceptable.
+I think [Nitschke] has put his cause back, that is for a very properly defined legislative framework where people who are terminally ill, under certain circumstances when all their dignity has left them, have the right to exit this world, I think he's done that a lot of damage."